 She was for four years a raft guide on the Chattooga River in South Carolina

 Dr Helen Owen is a PhD epidemiologist, with experience of various types of data-collection and analysis, both in the developed and developing world.
 She has studied anti-malarial bed-net distribution, and taught at the London School of Hygiene and Tropical Medicine.
-She is working with Giving Evidence on a study of foundation effectiveness.
+She worked with Giving Evidence on a study of foundation effectiveness.

 Dr Leonora Buckland has worked with Giving Evidence on the study of a C&A Foundation programme and on mental health.
 She has worked for various organisations in social entrepreneurship, social investment and philanthropy, including the Skoll Foundation, the Venture Partnership Foundation, and the London Business School.
 She has written for the Stanford Social Innovation Review on microfinance and European venture philanthropy, and wrota e report on European banks’ social and impact investment.
 She has worked in strategy consulting and in the civil service.
 She has a 1st class degree from Oxford University, a Masters in International Economics from SAIS, Johns Hopkins University and a PhD from Oxford University.